UltimateMedical/uma-frontend-utilities/README.md

 This command will start up the webpack dev server and provide you with hot reloading while developing.
 Useful for beginning stagings and troubleshooting.

-Additionally, in the file called `webpack.config.js`, you can uncomment the line that reads `dev: './src/index.js'` while you are developing.
-Then you have a nice little sandbox in `./src/index.js`.

 ## Testing
 `npm run test`
 This library uses [jest](https://jestjs.io/en/) for testing.
 It's important before the